Phacolytic glaucoma

 Phacolytic glaucoma (PG) is a form of glaucoma which is caused due to a leaking mature or immature cataract.
 Inflammatory glaucoma which occurs in phacolysis is a condition which is a result of the leakage of protein within the lens into the capsule of a mature or hyper mature cataract and involves a simple procedure to be cured that is referred to as cataract extraction.

-The main symptoms of glaucoma include pain in the eye, redness and loss of sight, all of which reduce an individuals independence, in turn, reducing quality of life and an individuals ability fulfill other societal roles (such as driving and reading) as it reduces visual clarity.
+The main symptoms of glaucoma include pain in the eye, redness and loss of sight, all of which reduce an individual's independence, in turn, reducing quality of life and an individual's ability to fulfill other societal roles (such as driving and reading) as it reduces visual clarity.
 Phacolysis tends to be more frequently reported in underdeveloped countries because of the lack of resources necessary to treat such as condition.

 Signs and symptoms

 There are a variety of characteristics which indicate that an individual may have phacolytic glaucoma.
 Within older people, the lens of the eye may appear to be yellow and lose its transparency (becomes cloudy).
 Once the protein begins to seep into the lens, permanent damage to the lens may be caused as the precipitate in lens impairs vision.

 Another symptom includes the fading of visual clarity.
 This symptom makes the eye create an image commonly described to appear as though looking through a waterfall.
 If the lens becomes completely opaque the individual will become blind, even though the photoreceptor cells are completely functional.
 Other common symptoms include;